brandonweiss/discharge/README.md

 Inexplicably, the .io domain registrar is the only registrar that does not return contact information from the WHOIS database.
 That means you _have_ to have one of the five common system email addresses set up on a .io domain or you will not receive the TLS certificate verification email.

+### Subdomains

+You can use any domain, subdomain, or combination you like.
+You just need to configure your DNS appropriately.

+If you want to use a naked domain (`domain.com`), because S3 and CloudFront expose a special URL rather than an IP address, your DNS provider will need to support ALIAS records; not all do.

+If you want to use a subdomain like `www.domain.com` or `blog.domain.com`, create a CNAME record for it.
+The TLS/HTTPS certificate is created for the root domain and all subdomains via a wildcard.

+If you want to use both a naked domain and a subdomain, create an ALIAS and a CNAME record.

+If you want to use only a naked domain or a subdomain, but redirect one to the other (like redirect `www.domain.com` to `domain.com`), then the easiest way to do that is to add a redirect at the DNS-level.
+It’s not technically a part of the DNS specification so not all DNS providers have it, but the vast majority do.
+If yours does not, you can either switch to a DNS provider that does or [manually create an S3 bucket that does the redirect][s3-redirect] and create an ALIAS or CNAME record pointing to it.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/brandonweiss/discharge][github-discharge].